takedarts/maru/README.md

 Maru is a sibling program of the computer Shogi program Gokaku.
 Maru shares the same deep learning model architecture, search algorithm, and reinforcement learning methodology as Gokaku.

+You can check the improvement of Maru's playing strength through reinforcement learning on [this page](https://takeda-lab.jp/maru/).
+The model files are available for download from [this release page](https://github.com/takedarts/maru/releases/tag/v8.0).

 ## How to Run
 Maru can be run using one of the following methods: